openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The i4x:// style locator that identifies the problem in the course.
    * - ``submission_returned_uuid``
      - string
-     - The unique identifer of the submission that the student retrieved for assessment.
+     - The unique identifer of the response that the student retrieved for assessment.

        If no assessment is available, this is set to "None".